2024-2025 Academic Year Special Interest Housing Process

 Vision: We hope to continually support, uplift, and encourage each other as we create a space to celebrate the unique experiences of students within our community.

-Mission: The Jewish Culture House provides a setting where students can live and develop in a Jewish communal atmosphere.
+Mission: Hall House, also known as the Bayit or The Jewish Culture House, provides a setting where students can live and develop in a Jewish communal atmosphere.
 Residents sponsor programs aimed at informing the community about Jewish issues and culture.
 The residents also maintain a kosher kitchen

 Vision: The Jewish Cultural House (or “the Bayit”) is a non-denominational Jewish communal space on Tufts campus led with the values of its residents and community.